-As per the ‘Internal Association for Medical Assistance to Travelers’ a medical condition that was in your body before you were insured is considered a pre-existing condition.
+As per the ‘Internal Association for Medical Assistance to Travelers,’ a medical condition that was in your body before you were insured is considered a pre-existing condition.
 If you don’t declare a pre-existing condition, then your policy can be invalidated.
 If you had some severe health issues or had any in the past, then searching a travel insurance plan that covers it can be troublesome.
 Most of the travel insurance policies do not cover any pre-existing medical conditions and the plans that cover any provide very limited coverage.
 So, what can you do in such a condition?
 Well, in such situations, you can add a rider in your travel insurance policy that provides coverage for your pre-existing condition.
-So, the bottom line is, if you have any pre-existing medical issue, then either take a plan that covers it or opt for an add-on/ rider for the same.
+So, the bottom line is, if you have any pre-existing medical issue, then either take a plan that covers it or opts for an add-on/ rider for the same.

 With an understanding of what is covered and what not is covered in your travel insurance plan, it is equally important to know what is involved in making its claim.
 You can get an idea of its claim settlement by its Incurred Claim Ratio (ICR).
 ICR is the ratio of a number of claims settled versus the number of claims registered in a year with the insurance provider.
 The higher the ICR is the reliable is the organization in terms of claim settlement.
 Moreover, this process should be pain-free and easy because you must be stressed out while making a claim, and at that time if the procedure will also be fussy, then you may end up missing something.
 And missing out something while filing a claim, can lead you to claim rejection.
 So the process must be fast and easy.
-Apart from this, the insurance company should also have 24*7 active call center so that you can be able to contact it anytime while making a claim.
+Apart from this, the insurance company should also have 24*7 active call centres so that you can be able to contact it anytime while making a claim.